-- Valuing, listening to and respecting all children. - Appointing a designated safeguarding officer (DSO) and a deputy safeguarding officer, who is based at IAPS HQ in Leamington Spa, and a lead board member for safeguarding. - Ensuring all organisers complete the relevant documentation as laid out in IAPS event contracts and IAPS competition organisers handbook before their event. - Ensuring all organisers have read IAPS Safeguarding policy and procedures before their event.
+- Valuing, listening to and respecting all children. - Having a designated safeguarding officer (DSO) and a deputy safeguarding officer, who is based at IAPS HQ and a lead board member for safeguarding. - Ensuring all organisers complete the relevant documentation as laid out in IAPS event contracts and IAPS competition organisers handbook before their event. - Ensuring all organisers have read IAPS safeguarding policy and procedures before their event. - Ensuring all organisers complete a risk assessment of the event, including identifying any roles that will be carried out by officials or volunteers that are deemed regulated activity. - Sending the IAPS safeguarding policy and codes of conduct to all schools that have entered each event.
+All schools will be asked to forward the safeguarding policy and codes of conducts to their parents and competitors to read. - Sending IAPS safeguarding policy and codes of conduct to all officials and volunteers at each event.
+All officials and volunteers will be required to read and understand them before the event. - Recruiting all staff safely, ensuring all the necessary checks are made. - Providing IAPS HQ staff with training annually.

-- Ensuring all organisers complete a risk assessment of the event, including identifying any roles that will be carried out by officials or volunteers that are deemed regulated activity. - Sending the IAPS Safeguarding Policy and codes of conduct to all schools that have entered each event.
-All schools will be asked to forward the safeguarding policy and codes of conducts to their parents and competitors to read. - Sending IAPS Safeguarding Policy and codes of conduct to all officials and volunteers at each event.
-All officials and volunteers will be required to read and understand them before the event. - Recruiting all staff safely, ensuring all the necessary checks are made. - Providing IAPS HQ staff with training annually. - Ensuring all staff adhere to IAPS Code of Conduct and the relevant guidance laid out in the KCSiE Guidance September 2016. - Recording and storing information professionally and securely. - Using our safeguarding procedures to share concerns and relevant information with schools. - Using our procedures to manage any allegations against staff appropriately. - Creating and maintaining an anti-bullying environment. - Ensuring that we have an effective complaint and whistle blowing procedure in place. - Ensuring all health and safety measures are adhered to in accordance with the law and regulatory guidance.
+- Ensuring all staff adhere to IAPS code of conduct and the relevant guidance laid out in the KCSiE guidance 2021. - Recording and storing information professionally and securely. - Using our safeguarding procedures to share concerns and relevant information with schools. - Using our procedures to manage any allegations against staff appropriately. - Creating and maintaining an anti-bullying environment. - Ensuring that we have an effective complaint and whistle blowing procedure in place. - Ensuring all health and safety measures are adhered to in accordance with the law and regulatory guidance.